manon-reusens/text-classification-benchmark/README.md

 1. Run 'data_collection.py'.
 This will download all datasets except FakeNewsNet.
 2. Clone the [FakeNewsNet](https://github.com/KaiDMML/FakeNewsNet) repository in datasets/fake_news/FakeNewsBet
 3. Follow the data collection instructions in the readme file of FakeNewsNet
-4. Execute 'run.py' to get the trained models and evaluation metrics reported in the paper

 ## Datasets
 ### Structure of the datasets